ivanandriollo/swift-buildpack/README.md

 The buildpack will detect your app as Swift if it has a `Package.swift` file in the root.

-### Version installed on Bluemix
+### Version installed on the IBM Cloud

-The latest version of the IBM Bluemix buildpack for Swift on Bluemix is [v2.0.8](https://github.com/IBM-Swift/swift-buildpack/releases/tag/2.0.8).
+The latest version of the IBM Cloud buildpack for Swift on the IBM Cloud is [v2.0.8](https://github.com/IBM-Swift/swift-buildpack/releases/tag/2.0.8).

-Please note that it is possible that the latest buildpack code contained in this repo hasn't yet been installed on Bluemix.
+Please note that it is possible that the latest buildpack code contained in this repo hasn't yet been installed on the IBM Cloud.
 If that happens to be the case and you'd like to leverage the latest buildpack code, you can do so by adding the `-b https://github.com/IBM-Swift/swift-buildpack` parameter to the `bx app push` command, as shown below:

 ```shell
 bx app push -b https://github.com/IBM-Swift/swift-buildpack